dfuchslin/esp-openthread-borderrouter/README.md

 | GPIO5  | 2 (RX)     |
 | GPIO4  | 1 (TX)     |

-One more connection is needed for the esp-thread-br code configuration, the "reset" pin in the configuration (GPIO8), but luckily Waveshare has pre-wired this to ESP32-P4's GPIO54 (once again, see the schematic).
+One more connection is needed for the esp-thread-br code configuration, the "EN" pin on the ESP32-C6, but luckily Waveshare has pre-wired this to ESP32-P4's GPIO54 (once again, see the schematic).

 <img src="./assets/ESP32-P4-WIFI6-POE-ETH-details-inter.jpg" alt="ESP32-P4-WIFI6-POE-ETH GPIO" width="400">
 <img src="./assets/ESP32-P4-WIFI6-POE-ETH-details-intro.jpg" alt="ESP32-P4-WIFI6-POE-ETH connection" width="400">